mindspore-lab/mindone/examples/stable_diffusion_v2/tools/eval/README.md

 ```
 python tools/eval/eval_fid.py --real_dir {dir_to_real_images}  --gen_dir {dir_to_generated_images}
 ```
+> Note: If meeting `ValueError: Imaginary component`, one possible solution is to replace the scipy version, such as `pip install scipy==1.10.1`

 By default, we use MindSpore backend for FID computing (to run inception v3 model inference and extract image features).
 You may swich to `torchmetrics` backend  by setting `--backend=pt`.
 The computational difference between these two backends is usually lower than 0.1%, which is neglectable.